felixarntz/options-definitely/readme.txt

 For an extensive list of features, please visit the [Features page in the _Options Definitely_ Wiki](https://github.com/felixarntz/options-definitely/wiki/Features).

 > <strong>This plugin is a framework.</strong><br>
 > When you activate the plugin, it will not change anything visible in your WordPress site.
-The plugin is a framework to make things easier for developers.
+The plugin is a framework to make things easier for developers.<br>
 > In order to benefit by this framework, you or your developer should use its functionality to do what the framework is supposed to help with.

 = Usage =